Prag8855/aab/frontend/content/guides/help.md

 - **[Tax advisors](/guides/english-speaking-steuerberater-berlin)**
     Use my [list of English-speaking tax advisors in Berlin](/guides/english-speaking-steuerberater-berlin).
 - **Business and immigration lawyer hotline** - [09008 529 366 11](tel:0900852936611)
     Use this number to ask quick legal questions.
 You will talk to Alexander von Engelhardt, a business and immigration lawyer in Berlin.
-It costs €3 per minute.{{ fail_on('2025-12-31') }}
+It costs €{{LEGAL_HOTLINE_COST_PER_MINUTE|cur}} per minute.
 - [List of English-speaking lawyers in Berlin](/guides/english-speaking-lawyers-berlin)
 - [Berlin startups](https://www.facebook.com/groups/159595270791268/) - Facebook
 - [Berlin freelancers](https://www.facebook.com/groups/berlinfreelancers/) - Facebook